2017 Batangas earthquakes

 The 2017 Batangas earthquakes were an earthquake swarm that occurred from early April to mid-August 2017, affecting the province of Batangas in the Philippines and other nearby areas.

 The first major earthquake occurred on April 4 at 8:58 pm Philippine Standard Time, with a surface-wave magnitude of 5.5 off the coast of Batangas.
 According to the PHIVOLCS earthquake intensity scale, the earthquake had an intensity of VII (Very Strong).

 On April 8, stronger earthquakes occurred in the province.
 The PHIVOLCS recorded the strongest earthquake later that afternoon that had a surface wave magnitude of 6.0.
 Another earthquake struck on August 11, with a surface wave magnitude of 6.3.

 Three years later, Taal Volcano, about 25 kilometers from the epicenter, erupted after 43 years of inactivity.

 Earthquakes

 April 4 earthquake

 The quake was recorded by PHIVOLCS on April 4, 2017, at 8:58 PM (UTC+8).
 Based on that record, the epicenter of the 5.5 earthquake was located 7 kilometers northwest of Tingloy, Batangas.
 The earthquake was of tectonic origin.
 Metro Manila and nearby provinces felt shaking at Intensity 3 while Obando, Bulacan felt Intensity 4, and Batangas City experienced Intensity 6 shaking.
 The earthquake is suspected to be the caused by the movement of the Lubang Fault.
 At 1:00 pm on April 7, PHIVOLCS stated that they have recorded 934 aftershocks; 118 of which were plotted and while 14 were reportedly felt.

-The Pacific Tsunami Warning Center announced no tsunami warning following the earthquake.